 Favilla Lab Members

 Dr. Favilla is an Associate Professor of Neurology at the University of Pennsylvania where he also serves as the Director of the Non-invasive Cerebral Hemodynamic Evaluation (NICHE) Center.
 He completed undergraduate at Penn and medical school at the University of Florida.
 He completed neurology residency and stroke fellowship at Penn after which he joined the faculty.
-His clinical practice focuses on acute stroke management, while his research focuses on translation and adaptation of non-invasive imaging modalities to monitor cerebral hemodynamics.
+His clinical practice focuses on acute stroke management, while his research focuses on the translation and adaptation of non-invasive imaging modalities to monitor cerebral hemodynamics.
+The lab is particularly interested in developing biomarkers and treatment targets that will facilitate personalized care that optimizes cerebral hemodynamics.

 Becca received a degree in Neuroscience from Temple and then joined the Favilla Lab as a clinical research coordinator.
 She has unique expertise in performing bedside hemodynamics monitoring and has developed a range of data processing pipelines.
 Becca is particularly passionate about intra-operative monitoring, and she plans to attend medical school in the coming years.